Yazdi9/Face-recognition/README.md

 3. Adding new person to database
 ![Adding new person to database](assets/adding.png)

 4. Deployed app on Streamlit Cloud.
-[Click here](https://datct00-face-recognition-app-using-streamlit-tracking-sel9ym.streamlit.app/) to watch a demo of the app.
+[Click here](https://saba-hesaraki-face-recognition.streamlit.app/) to watch a demo of the app.

-## Contact
-If you have any questions, feel free to contact me via email: `chungtiendat8102000@gmail.com`